The Comedy Store (London): Groups

 In October 1985, an improvisational group called The Comedy Store Players was formed, consisting of Mike Myers, Neil Mullarkey, Kit Hollerbach, Dave Cohen and Paul Merton.
 The group has had several line-up changes over the years, and now features a rotating team of Neil Mullarkey, Josie Lawrence, Richard Vranch and Lee Simpson, together with frequent guest appearances.
 Jim Sweeney was a member until retiring from performance in 2008 due to multiple sclerosis.
 Andy Smart was a member until his death in May 2023.
 Several of The Comedy Store Players appeared on the BBC Radio 4 and Channel 4 comedy game show Whose Line Is It Anyway?.

 In 1990 The Cutting Edge satirical comedy team was formed by comedy journalist John Connor (formerly comedy editor at radical London listings magazine City Limits).
-The original team was Mark Thomas, Kevin Day, Bob Boyton, Nick Revill and Richard Morton.
+The original team was Mark Thomas, Kevin Day, Bob Boyton, Nick Revell and Richard Morton.
 The show's aim was to recapture the political edge that was fostered at the original Comedy Store.